Pageau lifts New York Islanders over Buffalo Sabres 3-2

 UNIONDALE, N.Y.
 (AP) — Jean-Gabriel Pageau scored a tiebreaking power-play goal in the third period and Semyon Varlamov made 34 saves, leading the New York Islanders to a 3-2 win over the last-place Buffalo Sabres on Monday night.

-Pageau got his seventh goal at 15:08 when he banged in a rebound on the backhand after Oliver Wahlstrom’s initial shot with stopped by Buffalo goaltender Linus Ullmark.
+Pageau got his seventh goal at 15:08 when he banged in a rebound after Oliver Wahlstrom’s initial shot was stopped by Buffalo goaltender Linus Ullmark.
+Pageau was acquired in a trade with Ottawa a year ago and scored eight goals in the playoffs with the Islanders.

+“My confidence is good.
+I’m trying to do my best and things are bouncing my way right now,” Pageau said.
+“I just have to keep going in the same direction.”

 The Islanders beat the Sabres for the third straight time this season after two victories in Buffalo last week.
-The Islanders also moved to 5-0-1 at Nassau Coliseum.
+The Islanders also moved to 5-0-1 at Nassau Coliseum, where they are playing their final season before moving to a new arena at Belmont Park next season.

+“It feels like each game that passes, each game is the biggest game,” Islanders forward Matt Martin said. ”It’s going to come down to the wire and we have to find ways to win as we did tonight.”

-Matt Martin put New York in front 3:01 into the third, beating Ullmark with a shot from just inside the blueline for his second goal of the season.
+Martin put New York in front 3:01 into the third, beating Ullmark with a shot from just inside the blueline for his second goal of the season.

 But Buffalo’s Sam Reinhart tied it at 2 at 5:48, batting the puck out of midair past Varlamov for this sixth goal.

 Ullmark played well in the third, denying Brock Nelson and Adam Pelech on consecutive shots in the same sequence and stopping Pageau swooping in with just over nine minutes left.
+Ullmark made 20 saves.

+“This is probably the most painful loss of the season for the way we were able to actually neutralize them, create opportunity but come out on the short end of the stick again,” Sabres coach Ralph Kreuger said.

 Sabres forward Curtis Lazar opened the scoring with his fourth goal 17:15 into the first.
 It was only the fifth time in 15 games that the Sabres scored the first goal.
 Buffalo outshot New York 12-3 in the opening period.